reapit/foundations/packages/connect-session/README.md

 export const reapitConnectBrowserSession = new ReapitConnectBrowserSession({
   // The client id of your application, obtained from Reapit Developer Portal
   connectClientId: 'SOME_CLIENT_ID',
   // The url to the Reapit Connect instance.
-While in beta this is the below URL but will need to be context aware in full prod/
   connectOAuthUrl: 'https://connect.reapit.cloud',
   // OAuth UserPoolId - refer to the foundations documentation to obtain this for the correct environment
   connectUserPoolId: 'SOME_USER_POOL_ID',